 Few studies measured multiple key events of this AOP.
 For this reason, the evidence for essentiality of the key events is mainly indirect and provided by a series of antagonist/exogenous supplementation experiments.
-The animal models used for these investigations were newt, quail, and salmon.
+The animal models used for these investigations were newt and quail.